mojaloop/documentation/discussions/decimal.md

-# Moajoop Decimal Type; Based on XML Schema Decimal Type
+# Mojaloop Decimal Type; Based on XML Schema Decimal Type

 ## Decimal value type

  Definition: decimal represents a subset of the real numbers, which can be represented by decimal numerals.
-The value space of decimal is the set of numbers that can be obtained by multiplying an integer by a non-positive power of ten, i.e., expressible as i × 10-n where i and n are integers and n ≥ 0.
+The value space of decimal is the set of numbers that can be obtained by multiplying an integer by a non-positive power of ten, i.e., expressible as _i_ × 10<sup>-n</sup> where _i_ and _n_ are integers and _n_ ≥ 0.
 Precision is not reflected in this value space; the number 2.0 is not distinct from the number 2.00.
 The order relation on decimal is the order relation on real numbers, restricted to this subset.
  Req: All Level One processors must support decimal numbers with a minimum of 18 decimal digits.
 However, Level One processors may conform to a scheme-defined limit on the maximum number of decimal digits they are prepared to support, which must be 18 or more digits, in which case that scheme-defined maximum number must be clearly documented.

 ## Lexical representation